rsnodgrass/hassio-addons/lutron-radiora-classic/README.md

 ## Security

 Note, this opens a port with a REST server on your network which controls your Lutron RadioRA lighting.
 Anyone with access to this port could possibly control your lights.

+## FIXME

+* add ability to pass configured tty device to the server